 - Contemporary best practices for managing them

-The Certificate in Applied Management is a Level 6 Award on the National Framework of Qualifications (60 credits).
+The Certificate in Applied Management (Human Services) is a Level 6 Award on the National Framework of Qualifications (60 credits).
 The programme is accredited by QQI.
 It is also designed to support continuing professional development.
 Successful completion will satisfy, for example, the entry requirements for our Higher Certificate and BA Degree in Applied Management.

 It is an applied programme addressing real world challenges.
 The course materials deal with management issues specific to human services and the non-profit sector.
 That makes it much easier to apply what you learn.
 Similarly, our assignments tackle issues that you are likely to face in the workplace.
 While undertaking them you will have access to our expert tutors and a community of people who are almost certainly trying to deal with the same issues.
 As such, successfully completing the course will provide you with a unique opportunity to address real world challenges and improve the quality of service your organisation delivers.